STEVE INSKEEP, Host:

 TOTENBERG: Not so, says Nevada's lawyer, John Elwood, who points to the $10,000 a month retainer paid to campaign manager Vasquez by the Lazy 8 developer.

-Mr. JOHN ELWOOD (Attorney): The only thing that's causing the recusal here is the fact that Vasquez had a financial interest in the Lazy 8.
+JOHN ELWOOD: The only thing that's causing the recusal here is the fact that Vasquez had a financial interest in the Lazy 8.
 If he had supported Carrigan but didn't have the financial interest in it, it would have caused no problem at all.

 TOTENBERG: Elwood says he believes this is the first time any recusal law has been held to a high legal standard of justification.
 Were the Supreme Court to subject every state and local law to that kind of scrutiny, he maintains...